EricSergeant/Tic-Tac-Toe/README.md

 A deploy link will be provided once the repository is moved from private to public.

+The specs and comp information for this project can be [found here](https://frontend.turing.edu/projects/module-1/tic-tac-toe-solo.html).

 <sub>* Yes, I'm aware that's a White Mage image, not a Red Mage, but the red color works better for the purpose of this project.</sub>

 ## Playing the game